and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Shoulder Replacement & Resurfacing in Hackensack, NJ

-Dr. David Porter is a board-eligible and fellowship trained orthopedic surgeon in Hackensack, NJ.
-During his sports medicine fellowship, he worked with sports teams on the professional and collegiate levels and gained extensive experience in shoulder surgery, including shoulder resurfacing and shoulder replacement.
-Whenever possible, Dr. Porter uses less invasive, bone-preserving shoulder resurfacing to allow active patients to return to their sports.
+Dr. James Cahill is a board-certified and fellowship trained orthopedic surgeon in Hackensack, NJ.
+He has over 20 years of experience in joint replacement procedures, including shoulder replacement surgery.
+Whenever possible, Dr. Cahill uses less invasive, bone-preserving shoulder resurfacing to allow active patients to return to their sports.